soilfoodwebontology/sfwo/src/ontology/README-editors.md

     ./prepare_release.sh

-This generates derived files such as stwo.owl and stwo.obo and places them in the top level (../..).
+This generates derived files such as sfwo.owl and sfwo.obo and places them in the top level (../..).

 Note that the versionIRI value automatically will be added, and will